lukeharwood11/openai-proxz/README.md

 # ProxZ

-A well documented OpenAI API library for the Zig programming language!
+An OpenAI API library for the Zig programming language!

-An easy to use interface familiar to those that have used the `openai-python` package.

 ## Features

-- An easy to use interface familiar to those that have used the `openai-python` package.
+- An easy to use interface, similar to the `openai-python` package.
 - Built-in retry logic
-- Environment variable support for API keys, Org.
-IDs, and Project IDs
+- Environment variable config support for API keys, Org.
+IDs, Project IDs, and base urls
-- Integration with the most popular OpenAI endpoints
+- Integration with the most popular OpenAI endpoints with a generic `request` method for missing endpoints

 ## Installation

+!!! note
+    "This is only compatible with zig version 0.13.0 at this time."

 To install `proxz`, run